tomas-abrahamsson/gpb/benchmarks/README.txt

      Benchmark the google messages using the nif bindings to Google's libprotobuf

+   To run the benchmarks with HiPE-compiled code, set the HIPE variable, for example like this:

+     make HIPE=1 erl-benchmarks

    Please note that things here might change as development shifts, for instance target names and variables, these names are super stable.